aottr/blog/content/posts/2024/08-18-tailscale-splitdns-nixos.md

 **Considerations:**
 - Round-robin is very _primitive_ and the resolver doesn't know if we are accessing from our vpn or the local network.
-- This results in the possibility of some requests receiving the *wrong* answer, elevated by DNS cache.
+- This results in the possibility of some **requests receiving the *wrong* answer**, elevated by DNS cache.
 - While [tailscale states that this is generally safe](https://tailscale.com/kb/1019/subnets#route-dns-lookups-to-an-internal-dns-server) to do, this approach plays against the general idea of round-robin since one of the ip addresses is always not reachable.

 ### Split DNS (Split-horizon)